elena-poddubnaia/quiz-game/README.md

 - [ ] Try Tests go first approach
 - [ ] Enjoy

-Candidate for next meeting:
+Candidate for next month:
 - [ ] TypeScript
-- [ ] Link New Game Page with Play Game
+- [ ] Connect New Game Page with Play Game
-- [ ]
+- [ ] Database query and API calls

 ## Tips
 After adding new code, first think about what you expect to happen.
 Then, open the browser and check if everything works as you expected (or not).